graphhopper/graphhopper/README.md

 Note that the edge and node IDs from GraphHopper will change for different PBF files, like when updating the OSM data.

+### About

+The used algorithm is explained in [this blog post](http://karussell.wordpress.com/2014/07/28/digitalizing-gpx-points-or-how-to-track-vehicles-with-graphhopper/).